AhmedAbdel-Aal/Student-Calendar/README.md

 The server runs on port 5000.
 The client runs on port 3000.

-To run the application docker node:
+To run the application docker node we have to either run the server and the client independantly using docker run or run them both using docker-compose.
+Run server command:

+         docker run -p 5000:5000 backEnd

+Run client command:

+         docker run -p 3000:3000 frontEnd

+Run both command:

          docker-compose up